SeadroneICMAN/MosaicSeadron/README.md

 <img src="/captures/Folder_structure.png" alt="Folder Structure" title="Folder Structure">

 In general, the following folders will always be present:
-- dependencies
+- dependencies:
-Contains additional files required to run the code.
+  - Contains additional files required to run the code.

-- micasense
+- micasense:
-Includes code for processing images captured with the MicaSense camera.
+  - Includes code for processing images captured with the MicaSense camera.

-- scripts
+- scripts:
-Contains files used to execute configuration tasks, such as installing or uninstalling the MicaSense-related code.
+  - Contains files used to execute configuration tasks, such as installing or uninstalling the MicaSense-related code.

-- seadrone
+- seadrone:
-Includes code for georeferencing and mosaicking.
+  - Includes code for georeferencing and mosaicking.

-- seadrone_usage
+- seadrone_usage:
-Contains scripts demonstrating typical use cases, such as Rrs extraction, georeferencing, and more.
+  - Contains scripts demonstrating typical use cases, such as Rrs extraction, georeferencing, and more.

 ## Set Up
 Here we explain how to download and install the code to begin working with it.